liampulles/countdown/README.md

 ## Install

 Either download a release from the releases page, or clone and run `make install`.
+If you download a release, make sure to get a dictionary.txt as well!

 ## Usage Examples